Are we ready to communicate with chatbots?

 “A chatbot?
 What is that?” – you may ask.

-Or in messaging apps, which companies are increasingly adopting to solve basic questions and to have a customer service available 24/7.
+Or in messaging apps, which companies are adopting to solve basic questions and to have a customer service available 24/7.
 These assistants are available on platforms like Facebook Messenger, WeChat, LinkedIn and, more frequently, on institutional websites.

-It is, then, highly likely that you’ve already talked to a chatbot without realizing it.
+So, it’s probable that you’ve already talked to a chatbot without realizing it.
 According to a study by Drift, in 2017, 15% of the respondents had communicated with a messaging chatbot.
 But are people ready to communicate with chatbots if they know they’re talking to a robot?

 63% of people say “yes” to chatbots